NikAmirahAuni/NY-ESO-1-in-TNBC/README.md

 | Fig 3C (9DL1).cxs | 3C | TRACeR-I complex with pockets |
 | Fig 3D (9MIN).cxs | 3D | TCR mimic complex with H-bonds |

+All ChimeraX sessions are in `ChimeraX_sessions`

-Detailed ChimeraX commands and analysis methods are in `visualization_protocol.md`
+Detailed commands and analysis methods are in `visualization_protocol.md`

 🎨 4.
 Figures created with BioRender